GitJuski/Linux-servers/h3-GJ(In progress).md

 ## Get the Github Education Pack (optional)

 On the February 1st, 2024 at 3:24 PM I started doing this task.
 I had my browser opened already since I was writing this at the same time and I did the summarization tasks just before.
 First I opened a new tab and typed github education.
 The first result seemed legit.
 Opened the site and clicked here.
 There I clicked sign up.
+I had to add my school email into my account first so I did it.
+Opened the account and inserted my school email.
+Verified the email address and went back to the student pack site.
+Selected my school account and hit continue.
+Had to enable location to verify affiliation with the school.
+Then had to take a picture as another proof.
+Went to opintopolku.fi and took a screenshot that had the school name, status and dates on it.
+Couln't upload the picture so I took a picture of a picture with my laptops webcam.
+Submitted it and this was the result.
+Well I'm currently living in Vaasa so I wasn't close to the school and there is no indication that I study remotely.
+So I just decided to drop this task since I dindn't have that much time to be wasted and the task was optional as well.
+I'll probably try again some other time when I'm in Helsinki...

 # References